 Explore exciting topics in college-level courses

+Registration in a desired course is not guaranteed, and many courses fill up, so early application is strongly advised.
 Penn Summer undergraduate courses are typically smaller in size and taught by Penn faculty, staff, and visiting scholars.
 Most classes meet two to five times weekly, Monday through Friday, and assign homework, research papers, midterms, and/or finals.
 Textbooks and additional course materials may be required for a class.

 Earn academic credit from the University of Pennsylvania